casprwang/dotfiles/README.md

 # Dotfiles

 Editor and terminal setups for Casper Wang.
+Currently a combo of Neovim, Wezterm, and Karabinder.

-It's just for personal record keeping.
-Nothing too crazy than a standard setup, but it all works well together on my machines.
 Feel free to snap a piece :)